J-L-Tech/Oxidoro-Timer/README.md

 # Oxidoro

-A Pomodoro Timer for the Web made with Slint and Rust
+A Programmable Timer for the Web made with Slint and Rust

 ## About

+The goal of this project is to create a way to layout the behavior for a multistage timer/activity: like Pomodoro, Exercise Routines / PT etc.
 See Pomodoro Timer

 ## Usage